leonardslog/10x_multiome_analysis/README.md

 reference <- reference$as_Seurat()
 ```

-Similar to the annotation construction and chromosome renaming prior to generating the Multiome Seurat object, here I needed to convert the reference's rownames from ENSEMBL gene identifiers to gene names to match the query data.
+Similar to the annotation construction and chromosome renaming prior to generating the multiome Seurat object, here the reference data's rownames needed to be converted from ENSEMBL gene identifiers to gene names to match the query data.
 This was accomplished by querying the ENSEMBL database with ```biomaRt```.
 ```
-library(biomaRt)
 listMarts()
 #               biomart                version
 #1 ENSEMBL_MART_ENSEMBL      Ensembl Genes 115